leannejdong/leannejdong.github.i/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a visiting Researcher @ [UTS Faculty of Engineering and Information Technology](https://www.uts.edu.au/about/faculty-engineering-and-information-technology/computer-science), was working at the intersection of  Machine Learning, Statistics, Computer Social science and Scientific computing.
 Recently I completed my first postdoc. in social computing.
 I built dependence structure between labor occupation based on job counts data,  using copulae.
 I also developed a theoretical model based on hawkes intensity point processes allows fitting information diffusion based on observed counts of events.
-The main tools I used was functional analysis and distribution theory.
-These days I am dabbling quantum computing and deep learning.

-**Please note other parts of my homepage are bits out of dated.**
+The main tools we used was functional analysis and distribution theory.
+These days I am dabbling quantum computing and deep learning. **Please note other parts of my homepage are bits out of dated.**

 **Research interests**: